Wednesday newsletters always feature a hotel or flight review.

 Mount Agung provides a dramatic backdrop for Amankila, a secluded seaside resort overlooking the Lombok Strait and managed by Aman, the world’s most exclusive hotel brand.
 The 34 free-standing thatched-roof suites offer exceptional views from their hillside locations, and are connected to the resort’s facilities by raised walkways.
 Guests can relax around the signature three-tiered pool or at the beach club on Amankila’s beach, with its silverblack sands and turquoise waters.
 What separates Amankila from other luxury Bali hotels is that it is situated in Karangasem, one of Bali’s most traditional regencies, offering easy access to untouched rural countryside, local crafts and the region’s royal past.

-In this review (more info and photos below my Youtube clip & slideshow):
+In this review (more info and photos below my YouTube video):

 - Pros & things I like